-The philosophy among many breeders seemed to be that, if a moderate amount of muscling is good, then more muscling is better.
-The era of the great muscle hunt began and with it an upsurge in the incidence of double muscling in all breeds of cattle of European origin.'
+"The philosophy among many breeders seemed to be that, if a moderate amount of muscling is good, then more muscling is better.
+The era of the great muscle hunt began and with it an upsurge in the incidence of double muscling in all breeds of cattle of European origin."
+(From the Texas Agricultural Experiment Station Bulletin B-1325, Double Muscling in Cattle.)

-That was in the early 1960s when demand for leaner beef led to the "meat-type" steer concept, and trim cattle with thick bulging muscles were pictured as ideal slaughter animals.
-Which in turn created great demand for heavily muscled bulls.
+That was in the early 1960s when demand for leaner beef led to the "meattype" steer concept, and trim cattle with thick bulging muscles were pictured as ideal slaughter animals.
+This in turn created great demand for heavily muscled bulls.

 Double muscling existed long before the 1960s, though.
-It probably originated with cattle native to western Europe and was seen as early as 1804 in cattle developed in England.
-The first U.S. case was recorded in 1934, and it's been encountered in every beef breed of European origin.
+It probably originated in cattle native to western Europe and was seen as early as 1804 in cattle developed in England.
+The first U.S. case was recorded in 1934, and it has been encountered in every beef breed of European origin.

 Double muscling is genetically controlled, inherited by a single pair of recessive genes.
-But carrier animals are usually different in conformation than normal animals, indicating that it's incompletely recessive to its partner gene for normal muscling.
+But carrier animals are usually different in conformation than normal animals, indicating that the recessive gene is incompletely recessive to its partner gene for normal muscling.